Computation of the taut, the veering and the Teichm\"uller polynomials: The taut polynomial

 By Lemma \ref{lemma:linear_dependence} each tree edge $h\cdot f \in H\cdot F$ is a linear combination of three dual edges that share a vertex with $h\cdot f$.
 In particular, the terminal edges of $Y$ --- there are at least two of them --- are in the span of non-tree edges.
 Now consider a subtree $Y'$ obtained from $Y$ by deleting its terminal edges.
 The terminal edges of $Y'$ can be expressed as linear combinations of non-tree edges and terminal edges of $Y$, hence as linear combinations of non-tree edges only.
-Since $Y$ is finite, we eventually exhaust all its edges. \end{proof} \begin{corollary} Let $Y$ be a spanning tree of the dual graph $X$ of a veering triangulation $\mathcal{V}$.
+Since $Y$ is finite, we eventually exhaust all its edges. \end{proof} \begin{corollary} Let $Y$ be a spanning tree of the dual graph $X$ of a veering triangulation~$\mathcal{V}$.
 The taut polynomial $\Theta_\mathcal{V}$ is equal to the greatest common divisor of the maximal minors of the matrix $D_Y^L$. \end{corollary} \begin{proof} By Proposition \ref{prop:non-tree_generate} we obtain another presentation for the taut module

-Since Fitting invariants of a finitely presented module do not depend on a chosen presentation \cite[pp. 58]{Northcott}, the greatest common divisor of the maximal minors of $D_Y^L$ is equal to the taut polynomial. \end{proof} There are $n+1$ such minors.
-We call them the \emph{non-tree minors} for $Y$.
+Since Fitting invariants of a finitely presented module do not depend on a chosen presentation \cite[pp. 58]{Northcott}, the greatest common divisor of the maximal minors of $D_Y^L$ is equal to the taut polynomial. \end{proof}